MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 ### Add a cumulative update in Audit Mode

-Device partners may need to update the OS image with the latest cumulative update (LCU) as part of the initial image build process.
+Device partners might need to update the OS image with the latest cumulative update (LCU) as part of the initial image build process.
 The update can be applied offline or online using DISM, or running the Microsoft Servicing Update (MSU) package directly.

 #### Download an update